Everything you need to know about fondue

 Appenzeller® has compiled the most frequently asked questions about fondue for you and has provided useful answers to ensure that nothing goes wrong at your next fondue evening.

-Fondue is more than a mere dish – it is an experience that combines socializing with culinary enjoyment.
-The classic cheese fondue represents a venerable tradition that is particularly appreciated in Switzerland along with many other countries.
-But how do you prepare the perfect fondue, and what are some useful tips for enjoying an altogether successful fondue event?
+Fondue is more than just a dish – it is an experience that combines community and enjoyment.
+Classic cheese fondue has a long tradition that is particularly appreciated in Switzerland, but also in many other countries.
+But which cheese is suitable for fondue, how much fondue does each person need, and how do you prepare the perfect fondue?

 Which cheese is best suited for making fondue?

-Appenzeller® cheese is the ideal choice for a particularly savory fondue.
-Its intense taste, characterized by the unique herbal brine, gives every fondue a distinctive aroma.
-Nevertheless, the right combination of cheeses is crucial – a single type of cheese, such as Appenzeller® Gold Label (tangy and aromatic), is not by itself enough to create a harmonious fondue.
-The mixture of cheeses matured for varying lengths of time has a positive influence on both the taste and the viscosity of the fondue.
+Appenzeller® cheese is the ideal choice for a particularly flavorful fondue.
+Its intense taste, characterized by the unique herbal brine, gives every fondue an unmistakable aroma.
+However, the right cheese mixture is crucial—a single type of cheese, such as Appenzeller® Gold Label, is not enough on its own to make a harmonious fondue.
+The mixture of cheeses matured for different lengths of time has a positive effect on both the flavor and the viscosity of the fondue.

-Tip: Too much young cheese often causes the fondue to become stringy, whereas an excess of mature cheese can result in the accumulation of fat.
-It's the mixture that really makes the difference!
+Tip: Too much young cheese often causes the fondue to become stringy, while an excess of mature cheese can cause fat to separate.
+It's all in the mix!

 How do you prepare the perfect fondue?

-The perfect Appenzeller® fondue is made by grating the cheese and heating it slowly with a splash of white wine until it has melted.
-A dash of cornstarch and Kirschwasser (cherry brandy) ensure the perfect consistency.
-It is important to melt the cheese mixture over a medium heat, stirring constantly, so that the fondue will have a creamy texture.
+The perfect Appenzeller® fondue is made by grating the cheese and slowly heating it with a little white wine until it melts.
+A little cornstarch and cherry brandy ensure the perfect consistency.
+It is important to melt the cheese mixture over medium heat, stirring constantly, so that the fondue becomes creamy.

-Tip: R efine the fondue with an Appenzeller® soft cheese.
-The emulsifying salts it contains ensure a better consistency.
+Tip: Refine the fondue with Appenzeller® cheese spread.
+The melting salts it contains ensure a better consistency.

 How much cheese is needed per person?

-For a fondue with Appenzeller® cheese, you would need approximately 200 to 250 grams of cheese per person.
-Using this rule of thumb, the portions are ideal, particularly in combination with bread and other side dishes.
+For a fondue with Appenzeller® cheese, you should allow around 200–250 g of cheese per person.
+This rule of thumb will give you the ideal portions, especially when combined with bread and other side dishes.

-Classics such as bread, raclette potatoes, vegetables such as cauliflower and broccoli or pears harmonize perfectly with the intense taste of Appenzeller® cheese.
-Pickles and silver onions also make good side dishes if you like a bit of variety.
+Classic dips such as bread, raclette potatoes, vegetables such as cauliflower and broccoli, or pears go perfectly with the intense flavor of Appenzeller® cheese.
+Pickles and pearl onions are also a nice change of pace as a side dish.

 Which types of bread go best with fondue?

-Breads that complement the intense flavor of the cheese are ideal for fondue.
-It is important that the bread has a firm structure so that it does not crumble in the hot cheese.
-Traditionally, a half-white bread with a crispy crust is used.
+Bread varieties that complement the intense flavor of cheese are ideal for fondue.
+It is important that the bread has a good structure so that it does not fall apart in the hot cheese.
+Traditionally, semi-white bread with a crispy crust is used.

-Tip: Homemade fondue bread never fails to please guests.
+Tip: Homemade fondue bread is always a hit with guests.

-Yes, for a version without alcohol, you can replace the schnapps or wine with Appenzeller Bschorle, non-alcoholic cider, non-alcoholic Appenzeller beer or grape juice.
+Yes, for an alcohol-free version, schnapps or wine can easily be replaced with Appenzeller Bschorle, non-alcoholic cider, non-alcoholic Appenzeller beer, or grape juice.

-What can be done if the fondue becomes too thin or too thick?
+What can you do if the fondue becomes too runny or too thick?

-If the fondue is too thin, an additional teaspoon of cornstarch stirred into a little white wine or cold water will help.
-If the fondue is too thick, a dash of white wine or Kirschwasser can be added.
+If the fondue becomes too runny, add an extra teaspoon of cornstarch (starch) stirred into a little white wine or cold water.
+If the fondue is too thick, add a dash of white wine or cherry brandy.

-Fondue is an easily digestible option for those with lactose intolerance, provided that a more mature cheese such as Appenzeller® cheese is used.
+Fondue is a digestible option for consumers with lactose intolerance, provided that well-matured cheese such as Appenzeller® cheese is used.

-Most matured cheeses are free from lactose.
-The reason for this is that during the production of Appenzeller®, within the first 24 hours, the lactose is completely converted into lactic acid and other substances by lactic acid bacteria.
-Appenzeller® is therefore free from lactose when it is ready to be eaten.
-So, there is nothing to stop you from enjoying a lactose-free fondue.
+Most mature cheeses are lactose-free.
+This is because during the production of Appenzeller®, the lactose is completely converted into lactic acid and other substances by lactic acid bacteria within the first 24 hours.
+Appenzeller® is therefore lactose-free when ready for consumption.
+So there is nothing to stop you enjoying a lactose-free fondue.

 What should I do with the leftover fondue?